-This page will have different resources available to help with E-safety.
+This page contains different resources available to help with E-safety.
 We will also post guidance, our E-safety policy and activities that you may find useful.
-If you have any queries or would like to discuss E-safety you can contact our Safe-Guarding team or Mr Wilson (E-safety leader).
+If you have any queries or would like to discuss E-safety you can contact our Safe-Guarding team or Mr Wilson (E-safety leader, EPICT qualified).

 E-safety can be defined as the safe and responsible use of technology and is as much about behaviour as it is security.

 E-Safety Policy 2019– this policy outlines the schools approach to E-safety.

 Below are two guides – one referring catfishing, the other about age ratings.

 Below are links to websites that provide support, advice and resources.

 - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online